 Can a child go to school on a visitor visa in the UK?

 No, children on a visitor visa cannot attend regular schooling in the UK.
 However, they can participate in recreational courses lasting up to 6 months (180 days) that do not contribute towards an academic qualification.
-For regular schooling or academic study exceeding 6 months, the child would need a Student visa or a Child Student visa, depending on their age and circumstances.
+For regular schooling or academic study exceeding 6 months, the child would need a Child Student Visa, with one parent able to accompany via the Parent of a Child Student visa for ages 4-11.

 What is the UK visa fee for a child under 5?

-The UK visitor visa fee for children under 5 is £127 for a 6-month visa—the same as for adults.
+The UK visitor visa fee for children under 5 is £135 for a 6-month visa from 8 April 2026 — the same as for adults.
 There is no discounted rate for infants or young children.
-Longer-term visas are also available at the standard rates: £475 for 2 years, £848 for 5 years, and £1,059 for 10 years.
+Longer-term visas are also available at the standard rates.
 A family with multiple children should budget accordingly, as each child requires a separate visa application and fee.

 Can a minor travel to the UK without parents?